esplinr/evernym-docs/Customer-Manual/README.md

 1. Communicate in English.
 1. Be polite, even when you are under pressure.
 1. Recognize the support level to which you are subscribed.
-  * Support outside of US Business Hours is only provided by explicit agreement, except at Evernym's discretion.
 1. Provide adequate information to investigate any issue so that we minimize rounds of back-and-forth communication.
 1. Send a separate email for each issue so that it is easier for us to route it to the correct member of the team.